Cuauhtlatoatzin/indigenous-peoples-history/README.md

 There was a rock ring discovered beneath a 100000 year old soil profile -- but there is controversy over potential contamination.
 There are potentially some tools from then, too.
 However, most of the tools discovered here come from later times 30 KA BP and 14.4 KA BP.

+It is also interesting to note that this coincides with another glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).

 * [Calico Early Man Site](https://en.wikipedia.org/wiki/Calico_Early_Man_Site)
 * [Lake Manix](https://en.wikipedia.org/wiki/Lake_Manix)
 * [BLM closes Early Man Site](https://www.vvdailypress.com/news/20190427/blm-closes-early-man-site)
 * [A Visit to the Weirdest Archaeological Site in North America](https://gizmodo.com/a-visit-to-the-weirdest-archaeological-site-in-north-am-1505014963)

 ## Cerutti Mastodon, San Diego County, California, USA (130 KA BP, ~128000 BCE)

+Again, this coincides with a glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).

 * [Magnani M, Grindle D, Loomis S, Kim AM (2019) Evaluating claims for an early peopling of the Americas: experimental design and the Cerutti Mastodon site.
 Antiquity.
 93(369): 789-795.](https://doi.org/10.15184/aqy.2019.14)
 * [Holen, Steven R. et al. A 130,000-year-old archaeological site in southern California, USA.
 Nature.
 544. 479–483 27 Apr.
 2017.](https://www.nature.com/articles/nature22065)